jklsnt/taproot3/src/corners/huxley/KBxSATWhyDidIGetThisWrong.md

 pt1cm20: i got this wrong because i solved for the wrong value. if answer choices are one algebraic operation away then be aware of them. one of the ways they will try to trick you is to get you to solve for the wrong thing. don't let them!

-pt1cm38: i got this wrong because
+pt1cm38: i got this wrong because i rounded incorrectly. i rounded to the nearest dollar instead of the nearest cent. always look for answer formatting!
+ALWAYS double check what the answer should look like!